isaacadams/quickcommands-cli/README.md

 # quickcommands-cli
 A cli with commands for doing daily developer activities in one command

+An example of how to see help information for a command: `qcmd git.addremote --help`

+For the node.js based commands, [commander](https://www.npmjs.com/package/commander) is used to build the options

 ### qcmd git.report
 - this command will run a report on all the git commits you have made from the past week